Winnguyen1511/Maze_Solver/README.md

 To do this, we can control how much memory exactly needed to solve a Dijkstra problems,   instead
 of using Python with Priority_queue and Fibonacy Heap as Mike.
 This is the most advantage
 of C programming, which is very powerful when we try to program in Embedded System.
+Then I updated version 2, which can read even real maze from your phone camera.
+The library I used is OpenCV 2, it will change your photo to GRAY and so that easier to handle in
+the project.

 ## NOTE
 This project is not very optimized, because I don't have much time to develop this.
 Hope you